SaladTechnologies/comfyui-dynamic/README.md

 ## API

 The comfy api is strange and largely undocumented.
 This [article](https://medium.com/@yushantripleseven/comfyui-using-the-api-261293aa055a) gives a good example of how to use it.
+[Here](./workflow_api.json) is an example text2img payload.
+Check out the [generate](./generate) script for an example of how to use Comfy progrematically.

 ```bash
 ./generate workflow_api.json